ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - Are there any overlapping deployments?
 - Is the geom, serial number and catalognumber formatted correctly?

-The notebook will indicate the table has passed quality control by adding a **green checkmark** beside each section.
+The notebook will indicate the table has passed quality control by adding a ✔️**green checkmark** beside each section.

 If there are any errors contact OTN, or contact the researcher, to resolve.